smart-data-models/dataModel.Transportation/EVChargingStation/doc/spec.md

 ## List of properties

 - `acceptedPaymentMethod`: Type(s) of charge when using this station.
 Enum:'ByBankTransferInAdvance, ByInvoice, Cash, CheckInAdvance, COD, DirectDebit, GoogleCheckout, PayPal, PaySwarm'  - `address`: The mailing address  - `allowedVehicleType`: Vehicle type(s) which can be charged.
 Enum:'bicycle, bus, car, caravan, motorcycle, motorscooter, truck'   - `alternateName`: An alternative name for this item  - `amperage`: The total amperage offered by the charging station.  - `areaServed`: The geographic area where a service or offered item is provided  - `availableCapacity`: The number of vehicles which currently can be charged.
 It must lower or equal than `capacity`.  - `capacity`: The total number of vehicles which can be charged at the same time.
 The total number of sockets can be higher.   - `chargeType`: Type(s) of charge when using this station.
 Enum:'annualPayment, flat, free, monthlyPayment, other'  - `contactPoint`: Charging station contact point  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `network`: The name of the Network, with that the operator cooperates.   - `openingHours`: Opening hours of the charging station.   - `operator`: Charging station's operator.   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `socketNumber`: The total number of sockets offered by this charging station  - `socketType`: The type of sockets offered by this station.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `network`: The name of the Network, with that the operator cooperates.   - `openingHours`: Opening hours of the charging station.   - `operator`: Charging station's operator.   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `socketNumber`: The total number of sockets offered by this charging station  - `socketType`: The type of sockets offered by this station.
 Enum:'Caravan_Mains_Socket, CHAdeMO, CCS/SAE, Dual_CHAdeMO, Dual_J-1772, Dual_Mennekes, J-1772, Mennekes, Other, Tesla, Type2, Type3, Wall_Euro'  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`: Status of the charging station.
 Enum:'almostEmpty, almostFull, empty, full, outOfService, withIncidence, working'.
 Or any other application-specific.  - `type`: NGSI Entity type.
 It has to be EVChargingStation  - `voltage`: The total voltage offered by the charging station
 Required properties
 - `allowedVehicleType`  - `capacity`  - `id`  - `socketType`  - `type`
 A public charging station supplying energy to electrical vehicles.
 The charge time depends on the maximum power output of the station, the number of vehicles currently charging and the current battery level.